bethsmith0623/SEI-CC_4/work/w10/d1/01-ajax-using-fetch.md

 - Simply put, **AJAX** is the process of a client sending an HTTP request to a server's API endpoint using JavaScript.

 - In case you're wondering what the [XML](https://en.wikipedia.org/wiki/XML) is about...
-It's the grandaddy of all markup languages, including HTML.
+It's the granddaddy of all markup languages, including HTML.

 - Once upon a time, XML was the de facto format for transferring data between two computers - that's why it's in the name AJAX.
 However, **JSON** has since become the preferred data transfer format.